Lumenora/Handbook/Policies/Code_of_Conduct.md

 We reserve the right to determine the appropriate level of disciplinary action for disruptive and/or inappropriate conduct.
 Disciplinary action can include written or verbal warnings, suspension with or without pay, and discharge.
 Each situation will be dealt with on an individual basis.

+## Best Practices

+- [Treat this company like your company.]
+Whether you're weighing in on a particularly emotionally-charged comment thread, pondering a charge on your company credit card, or about to book some business travel, always speak/act/book/buy as if the company belonged to you.
+Use your best judgement, always.

+- [Don't be a jerk.]
+And make it right if you realize you've been one.

 ## Zero Tolerance Policy

 We do not tolerate harassment, fighting, bullying, coercion or use of abusive or threatening words directed to, about or against a co-worker, lead, manager, executive, applicant, client/customer, vendor or community member of any kind.